ColdGrub1384/SpanishGenderNeutral/README.md

 * `"Te damos la bienvenida!"` for not specified.

 Foundation doesn't make a difference between neuter and not specified when applying automatic grammar agreement, which means that you will need to provide two different strings if you want a different text for neuter and not specified.

+This library also supports custom suffixes and pronouns, which means you can provide one string that can be converted into many forms.

 ## Requirements